top of page

 How can I hear more?

 Sign up to the free Substack mailing list for updates about this and future queer poetry projects below.
-You can also follow us (who am I kidding, it's just me) @bi_poets on Twitter and Instagram and check back here over the coming months.
+You can also follow us (who am I kidding, it's just me) @bi_poets on Twitter and Instagram and check back here for updates.

 lottery_Logo_Black RGB.png